ktpeace/ktpeace/README.md

 <h2>🤖 About Me As a Software Engineer</h2>

+<h3>⛰️ My Journey</h3>

 <a href="https://linkedin.com/in/katherine-peace" target="blank"> ![LinkedIn](https://img.shields.io/badge/linkedin-%230077B5.svg?style=for-the-badge&logo=linkedin&logoColor=white) </a>

-I completed the intensive App Academy Open fullstack bootcamp in 2022. 🎊 It was a lot of hard work, but I learned a ton.
-AAO asked me to be a Discord mod and I continue to work with them on bootcamp improvements.
-I did an internship with a startup company named Amotions, and now I work at Neuraville in Pittsburgh.
+In 2022, I completed the self-driven, intensive App Academy Open fullstack bootcamp. 🎊 AAO asked me to be a Discord mod and I continued to work with them on bootcamp improvements.
+After that, I did an internship with a startup company named Amotions.
+In 2023, I began working at the AGI development company Neuraville in Pittsburgh.

 <h3>🎨 Portfolio</h3>